autowarefoundation/autoware-documentation/docs/how-to-guides/advanced-usage-of-colcon.md

 ## Using Ccache

 [Ccache](https://ccache.dev/) can speed up recompilation.
-It is recommended to use it to save your time if there are no particular reasons.
+It is recommended to use it to save your time unless you have a specific reason not to do so.

 1. Install `Ccache`: